priya-451/assignment2-Godugunuri/README.md

 is  an excellent form of **exercise** and  reduce **mental stress**  and make humans life  healthy.
 Game is played by an **individual or a team**

 ____
-# My favourite team
+# My favourite Cricket team
 My favourite team is Banglore Challenges
 1. Virat Kohil
-2. Rahul
+2. Dinesh Karthik
-3. Rohit Sharma
+3. David Willey

+* M.S.Dhoni
+* Rahul
+* Hardik Pandya